Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Stringy cohomology and gerbes

-We reiterate that the definition of the fermionic shift depends on the choice of a primitive root of unity $\xi$ of order $r$.
-Over the field of complex numbers it is standard to choose $\xi = e^{\frac{2\pi i}{r}}$, but for all other fields this choice is a recurring aspect of our work.
-For an element $\gamma$ of a group $\Gamma$ we will denote by $C(\gamma)$ the centralizer of $\gamma$. \begin{definition} Let $\Xc$ be a smooth finite quotient stack over a field $k$.
-Choose a presentation $\Xc=[V/\Gamma]$ as in Definition \ref{definition:restrictions} as well as a primitive root of unity $\xi \in \bar k$ of order $|\Gamma|$. \begin{itemize} \item[(a)] If $k = \Cb$ is the field of complex numbers, we denote by $E_{\mathsf{st}}(\Xc)$ the polynomial where Here $H^{p,q;k}(Y)$ denotes the space $\operatorname{gr}^W_{p+q}H^k(Y)^{p,q}$ given by the mixed Hodge structure on the compactly supported cohomology of $Y$. \item[(b)] If $k = \Fb_q$ is a finite field, we denote by $\#_{\mathsf{st}}(\Xc)$ the sum \end{itemize} \end{definition} The fermionic shift $F(\gamma,Y)$ depends on the choice of $\xi$.
-These stringy invariants are however independent of it: Let $\xi'$ be another choice, and $F'(\gamma,Y)$ the resulting shift.
-There exists a integer $k$, coprime to $|\Gamma|$, such that $\xi' = \xi^k$.
-Elementary group theory shows that $\gamma^k$ is as well a generator of the finite cyclic group $I$ generated by $\gamma$.
-Therefore we have $F(\gamma,Y) = F' (\gamma^k,Y)$ and the above sums remain the same.
+\end{itemize} \end{definition} The fermionic shift $F(\gamma,Z)$ depends on the choice of $\zeta$.
+These stringy invariants are however independent of it: Let $\zeta'$ be another choice, and $F'(\gamma,Z)$ the resulting shift.
+There exists an integer $k$, prime to $|\Gamma|$, such that $\zeta' = \zeta^k$.
+Elementary group theory shows that $\gamma^k$ is also a generator of the finite cyclic group $I$ generated by $\gamma$.
+Therefore we have $F(\gamma,Z) = F' (\gamma^k,Z)$ and the above sums remain the same.
 One can also check that these definitions do not depend on the choice of presentation of $\Xc$.